Guides

 Automatic citations ensure that your references are correct and aligned with Wikipedia’s guidelines.
 You’ll only need to enter the URL to your chosen page, and Wikipedia will automatically create a citation for you.

-For example, see a citation Wikipedia created for our page on HARO link building:
+For example, see a citation Wikipedia generated for our page on HARO link building:

 Add a citation window on Wikipedia